 Fruit and vegetable supplements are popular and have been around for many years.
 While they are not the same thing as eating food, research shows that quality made supplements can raise levels of various antioxidants.
 Some research suggests they may reduce sick days too.
 That said, there is zero evidence ANY fruit and veggie supplement can reduce infection from this virus.

 Melatonin is well known as a natural sleep supplement.
 Less well known are that this hormone also has antioxidant and anti-inflammatory effects.
 Because of this, some have speculated whether melatonin may help those afflicted with coronavirus.
 Right now that's all it is – speculation.
 So far there are no human clinical studies of melatonin and the Covid 19 virus.

 Nicotinamide riboside is a form of niacin.
 It's a popular dietary supplement touted as helping the mitochondria work better.
 They say this will help us live longer.
 The research on nicotinamide riboside is highly preliminary.
 There's no human proof the supplement reduces disease risk in people or helps us live longer.
+One study suggests a cocktail of several supplements -including NR- may speed recovery but this needs to be confirmed.
 There's no proof it protects people against this virus.

 Reports that those infected with the Covid 19 virus may experience an increased loss of potassium (hypokalemia) may spark questions about whether potassium supplements can reverse the infection.

 Potassium is a vital mineral found in fruits and vegetables.
 But taking mineral supplements can be dangerous for those using medications called ACE inhibitors.
 This can lead to very high levels of potassium (hyperkalemia) which is a serious medical condition.
 This does NOT MEAN people should stop taking their blood pressure drugs.
 Interestingly, other research suggests ACE drugs may actually be beneficial.